-5.1.1 Air Traffic Control Facility Classification.
+5.1.1 AIR TRAFFIC CONTROL FACILITY CLASSIFICATION.

 NAS Patuxent River ATC Facility (ATCF) is designated as a Class IVB Facility that provides ATC services and Special Use Airspace control services.
-Procedures for the control of air traffic are based on standard Federal Aviation Administration/Department of Defense guidelines as supplemented by Letters of Agreement (LOA) with adjacent FAA facilities.
+Procedures for the control of air traffic are based on standard FAA/DOD guidelines as supplemented by Letters of Agreement (LOA) with adjacent FAA facilities.

-5.1.2 Terminal.
+5.1.2 TERMINAL.

 Radar Approach Control (RAPCON) is a branch of the ATCF.
 The RAPCON (Patuxent Approach or Patuxent Departure) provides approach control services from Mon-Fri 0700-2300L and Sat-Sun 0800-1800L, regardless of airfield operating hours.
-Patuxent River ATCF has been delegated control jurisdiction, by the FAA, of airspace areas from the surface to 7,000/8,000 feet.
+Patuxent River ATCF has been delegated control jurisdiction, by the FAA, of airspace areas from the surface to 7,000-9,000 feet.
 See Illustration 7.

-5.1.3 En Route.
+5.1.3 EN ROUTE.